Dacer–Corbito double murder case: Later developments on the case

 A testimony of a former ranking official of the PAOCTF led to the capture of seven agents allegedly linked to the case.

 In late March of 2001, the NBI charged at least twelve men of double murder, including Lopez brothers, Diloy, de Pedro, and four police officers, before the Department of Justice.
 The twelve, already either in detention or in police custody, were among the 22 PAOCTF officers and civilian agents, which also included Arnado and Dumlao, in the charges filed by the DOJ before the Manila Regional Trial Court in May.
 Nemeno surrendered to the PNP a day before the trial court, on May 28, issued arrest warrants against the twenty-two; while Dumlao was arrested a week later.

 In August, the trial court ordered the release of one of them, mistakenly identified as a suspect, from detention.
 In November, the case was transferred to Manila RTC Branch 18 from Branch 41 after the inhibition of the latter's judge.

 In a petition granted by the Court of Appeals in April 2002, P/Supt.
 Michael Ray Aquino, chief of operations of PAOCTF, P/Supt.
 Cezar Mancao II, and P/Sr. Supt.
 Teofilo Viña, chief of PAOCTF–Visayas, as well as another police officer, were charged as additional accused; Lopez brothers and Diloy were discharged, excluding Dumlao, to become state witnesses.
 Three former police generals were also included through a petition granted by the CA.

 Aquino, Dumlao, and Mancao were aides of then PAOCTF head Lacson.

 In 2006, the Manila RTC, finding probable cause to prosecute Mancao, Aquino and 18 others for the murders, ordered the arrest of the two.

 The three had fled to the United States but were later extradited upon request by the Philippine government.
 Mancao and Dumlao (for his second time) were arrested there in 2008.
 Meanwhile, Aquino, arrested in 2005 due to an unrelated espionage case, was extradited in 2011.

 Mancao later agreed to turn state witness, but in 2011, the CA declared him unfit to serve as such, citing mistakes in his affidavits.
 He was subsequently removed from the Witness Protection Program.
 He escaped from the custody of the NBI in 2013; he surrendered to the police in 2017.
 He was acquitted later that year.

 Estrada and Lacson had been cleared of their involvement.
 Dumlao turned state witness in 2009 and was dropped from the list of the accused; the case against Aquino was dismissed by the Manila RTC in 2012.

-On January 22, 2023, one of the suspects, former SPO1 William Reed III, was arrested in Pulilan, Bulacan through an arrest warrant issued in 2001 by Manila RTC Branch 41.
+In January 2023, two of the suspects were arrested through warrants issued in 2001 by Manila RTC Branch 41: former SPO1 William Reed III in Pulilan, Bulacan and, nine days later, former SPO1 Rolando Lacasandile in Quezon City.